• Skip to Content

 Step 6 – Public Notification

-Council will notify only certain types of planning and development applications (DAs) which are identified in Council’s Development Control Plan.
+Council will notify only certain types of planning and development applications (DAs) which are identified in DCP Volume 1 - Part 4 - Community Engagement in Council’s Development Control Plan.
 There are a broad range of applications that are not required to be notified that are detailed in this plan as well.

 The type of public notification will vary based upon the type of application being proposed and may include any one or combination of the following: